CrazyCoder/crengine-ng/README.md

 In fact, this is a fork of the [CoolReader](https://github.com/buggins/coolreader) project.

 The founder and developer of CoolReader is Vadim Lopatin.
-Other authors are listed in section [Authors and acknowledgment](#authors-and-acknowledgment)
+Other authors are listed in AUTHORS file.

 Supported platforms: Windows, Linux, MacOS.